-- Set up regular times to see your family and friends. - Attend local clubs, activities or social events. - Do relaxing activities at home.
-This could include reading, playing card or board games, listening to audio books or podcasts, watching your favourite TV shows or movies, sewing, gardening, baking or taking a bath. - Get a massage.
+- Set up regular times to see your family and friends. - Do relaxing activities at home.
+This could include reading, playing card or board games, listening to audio books or podcasts, watching your favourite TV shows or movies, knitting or cooking. - Staying in touch with family via social media, phone calls or video calls. - Attend community events and social gatherings. - Get a massage.
 You could go to a massage service, or there are some services that will come to your home.